aws-samples/build-an-agentic-llm-assistant/lab_02_serverless_llm_assistant_setup/README.md

 ![a demonstration of the chat ui](/assets/assistant-ui-demo.png)

-Or by calling the Lambda function directly as follows:
+Or by calling the Lambda function directly:

+1. First install boto3 by running `pip install boto3` in Cloud9 terminal.
-3. Using boto3 with the python script `invoke_assistant_lambda.py` as follows: `python3 invoke_assistant_lambda.py`.
+3. Then, using boto3 with the python script `invoke_assistant_lambda.py` you can call the lambda as follows: `python3 invoke_assistant_lambda.py`.
 You can edit the `user_input` in the script to ask a different question.
-4. Alternatively, you can call the Lambda function through the [AWS Lambda console](https://console.aws.amazon.com/lambda/home) by passing the following as input.
+4. Alternatively, you can interact the Lambda function through the [AWS Lambda console](https://console.aws.amazon.com/lambda/home) by passing the following as input.
 ```json
 {
     "session_id": 10,